TheMarlboroMan/jumpystar/README.md

 		- More stuff, maybe?

-	- Game speed: do no make it faster as it's done now.
+	- Game speed: get the level duration and speed with the + / - keys.
 	- Add bonus random chance.
-	- Add score markers (each thing you pick up makes a score decoration appear).
 	- Platform types:
 		- Completely solid platforms (except for high jump).
 			- These are a bitch to implement as are to be done in separate x and y passes.